Skip to content

 • Include Copilot NPI access in the firm's information security program documentation

-• Establish a written incident response program covering Copilot-related NPI incidents (SEC Rule 248.30(a)(4) requirement; must include the 72-hour vendor notification procedure per Rule 248.30(a)(3)); confirm Microsoft's Data Processing Agreement (DPA) covers the 72-hour service provider notification SLA
+• Establish a written incident response program covering Copilot-related NPI incidents (SEC Rule 248.30(a)(4) requirement; must include the 72-hour vendor notification procedure per Rule 248.30(a)(3)); confirm Microsoft's Data Processing Agreement (DPA) addresses the service provider notification requirements under Rule 248.30(a)(3)

-• Enable DSPM for AI (Purview portal > DSPM for AI) to detect SITs in Copilot prompts and responses as the primary internal NPI detection mechanism
+• Enable current Data Security Posture Management (Purview portal > Solutions > DSPM, or https://purview.microsoft.com/datasecurityposturemanagement) to review AI observability for SITs in Copilot prompts and responses as the primary internal NPI detection mechanism

 • Train Copilot users on NPI handling obligations and Copilot-specific NPI risks